NCAR/wxrisk/index.md

 banner-button-url: http://hurricanes.ral.ucar.edu/riskcalculator/videos/HRC_5.mp4
 ---

-# About the project
+# Site under construction
 NOTE: This web site is currently under construction.
 An initial version should be ready by 6:00 PM, 13 January 2020.
-Some of the sub-pages may not be ready by this time, but the full site content should be ready by 24 January 2020.
+Additional content will be added over the next week with a final version being ready by 24 January 2020.